Any person enrolled in any course administered through the Office of Graduate Studies is subject to the policies and

 Not more than six hours of graduate credit verified by an official transcript may be transferred from another institution.
 Graduate credit is not given for correspondence work, professional development courses, or for portfolios of professional experience.
 Graduate credit is not transferred for a grade below B unless the college or university granting the credit recognizes the grade for graduate credit.

-Course registrations and tuition payment are submitted to the Office of Graduate Studies.
-During the academic year and the summer session, graduate degree candidates may register by mail, fax, or in person.
-Online registration is available for those paying by credit card or check.
-Please see our website for instructions.
 Full tuition payment is required at registration.
 The university reserves the right to restrict enrollment in a course and to withdraw a course, create a new section of a course, or cancel a course for reasons deemed necessary.
-Registration forms may be found online.

-Those who miss the mail-in or in-person deadlines may still register for classes in which space is available by coming to the Office of Graduate Studies prior to the end of the official add/drop period.
+Those who miss the deadlines may still register for classes in which space is available by coming to the Office of Graduate Studies prior to the end of the official add/drop period.

 There is an additional $100 fee for late registration.
 Absence caused by late entrance into a course will count in the student's attendance record.